-The identification of the spatial indices and internal indices of the field space allows us to achieve the internal gauge transformation of three $U(1)$ gauge fields by the $O(3)$ rotation of the three spatial dimensions in real space.
-We mention that the discussion doesn't rely on the number of the $U(1)$ fields.
-If we have only one $U(1)$ field and kinetic coupling with dilaton, there may be anisotropy left in our universe when the energy density of $U(1)$ gauge field is not so small \cite{Watanabe:2010fh,Bartolo:2012sd}.
-Although we will see, the theoretical parameterization of power spectrum is different when this energy density is large enough, we still consider isotropic case so that we can only treat scalar modes at linear order.
+The identification of the spatial indices and the internal indices of the field space allows us to achieve an internal gauge transformation of the three $U(1)$ gauge fields by a $O(3)$ rotation of the three spatial dimensions in real space.
+We note that the discussion doesn't rely on the number of the $U(1)$ fields.
+If we have only one $U(1)$ field and kinetic coupling with dilaton, there may be anisotropy left in our universe when the energy density of the $U(1)$ gauge field is not so small \cite{Watanabe:2010fh,Bartolo:2012sd}.

 Under this configurations the Friedmann equations are given by